anodeychuk/OdeyTech.ProductivityKit/README.md

 6. **Build Information**: Retrieve and display build data, such as version number and build date, to keep track of your project's progress.
 7. **Readability**: Improve the readability of your code by leveraging utility classes and methods designed to make your code cleaner and more maintainable.

+## Examples

+Detailed examples of how to use the features of **OdeyTech.ProductivityKit** can be found in the [OdeyTech.WPF.Example.Hospital repository][Example] repository.

 ### Highlight: DictionaryExtension

 The `DictionaryExtension` class is a part of the `OdeyTech.ProductivityKit.Extension` namespace and provides extension methods for Dictionary collections.

 Example usage: